lootanhu/docker-auto-build/nginx-mysql-php73-php56-http2-centos7/README.md

 How to run:

-Because "opcache.huge_code_pages = 1" is in php7's php.ini, MUST DO on the HOST of docker:
+If "opcache.huge_code_pages = 1" is in php7's php.ini, MUST DO on the HOST of docker:

 [root@localhost CentOS7]# echo "vm.nr_hugepages = 512" >> /etc/sysctl.d/php7.conf

 [root@localhost CentOS7]# sysctl -e -p /etc/sysctl.d/php7.conf

-or change "opcache.huge_code_pages=1" to "opcache.huge_code_pages=0" in /etc/php.ini of the docker container.
+Or change "opcache.huge_code_pages=1" to "opcache.huge_code_pages=0" in /etc/php.ini of the docker container.

 Then,